 How is School for Conversion funded?

-We are a 501(c)3 nonprofit, which means we receive tax-deductible donations from a variety of individual and foundation donors.
-We have several grants as well as support from local churches.
-Some of our work is also supported by program fees from students, as well as by income from speaking engagements and writing projects.
+We are a 501(c)3 nonprofit, which means we receive tax-deductible donations from a variety of individuals and foundations, as well as local churches and community organizations.
+All of our work is also supported by income from Jonathan's speaking engagements and writing projects.

 Still interested in learning more?
 Read about similar work and programs being conducted by some of our partners: